swiftwasm/WasmKit/README.md

 You can use WasmKit as a [Swift Package Manager](https://www.swift.org/documentation/package-manager/) dependency.

-Run the following command to add the dependency:
+Run the following commands to add the dependency:

 ```
 swift package add-dependency https://github.com/swiftwasm/WasmKit --up-to-next-minor-from 0.1.6